 So, it’s important that in the battle of PC vs. console, we don’t generalize the “Cost Over Time” argument.
 But, rather, you should look at it on a case-by-case basis.
-Because, if someone is primarily going to be playing Halo, then you can’t tell them that if they switch to PC gaming, they’ll save more money on the games they buy.
+Because, if someone is primarily going to be playing MLB The Show, then you can’t tell them that if they switch to PC gaming, they’ll save more money on the games they buy.
 They’re only really playing one game.

 And that is why, if you are debating about which platform to go with, you don’t just add up the pros and cons of each platform and go with whichever one has more advantages.
 You need to evaluate each pro and con by how it would affect you.

 Performance & Upgrade Paths